tollmanz/wordpress-pecl-memcached-object-cache/readme.md

 ## Overview

-A WordPress object cache backend that implements all available methods in the [Memcached PECL extension](http://www.php.net/manual/en/class.memcached.php).
+This project is a WordPress object cache backend that implements all available methods in the [Memcached PECL extension](http://www.php.net/manual/en/class.memcached.php).
 For a detailed account of how this differs from a Memcache PECL backend (note the inclusion/exclusion of the "d"), read the [article I wrote on the topic](http://tollmanz.com/wordpress-memcached-object-cache/).

 ## Installation

-1. Install the Memcached key-value store daemon.
+1. Install the Memcached daemon.
 Memcached should be available via your favorite package manager in your Linux distribution of choice.

 	For Ubuntu and Debian: